TTFH/Voxel-Render/README.md

 # Voxel Rendering Engine

-This is a simple voxel rendering engine written in C++ and OpenGL, it uses conventional rasterization instead of raytracing.
+This is a simple voxel rendering engine written in C++ and OpenGL, it can render voxels using conventional rasterization or raytracing.

-This program is cross-platform and has been tested on Windows 7, 10, 11 and Linux.
-It can load a scene from a XML file and render voxels (cubes), voxagons (rectangular prisms), transparent water (2D triangle fan), ropes (line strips) and triangular meshes (wait, what?).
+This program is cross-platform and has been tested on Windows 7, 10, 11 and Linux and MacOS.
+It can load a scene from a XML file and render voxels (cubes), voxagons (rectangular prisms), water (2D triangle fan), ropes (line strips) and triangular meshes (wait, what?).
 It optionally uses a greedy meshing algorithm to generate the triangular meshes for the voxels, based on the post [Meshing in a Minecraft Game (Part 2)](https://0fps.net/2012/07/07/meshing-minecraft-part-2/) by Mikola Lysenko.
+It can also render voxels like hexagonal prisms instead of cubes, and align the hexagons on all 3 orientations.
-It also supports Dear ImGui, the amazing GUI library used by Teardown and GTA VI.
+It supports Dear ImGui, the amazing GUI library used by Teardown and GTA VI.

 It make use of the following libraries:
 -   [GLAD](https://glad.dav1d.de/) for OpenGL function loading.
 -   [GLFW](https://www.glfw.org/) for window management.
 -   [GLM](https://glm.g-truc.net/0.9.9/index.html) for vector and matrix math.